k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 Deploy all TDM Web Services (APIs) to the Fabric project.
 These Web Services are invoked by the TDM self-service application and form its back-end layer.

-Since TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify TDM version upgrading.
+Since TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify the TDM version upgrade process.

 ### Generic TDM Interfaces